-Property which shares a fence with Council-owned land or building
+Properties which share a fence with Council-owned land or building

-If the rear or side fence of a property adjoins Council-owned land or a Council-owned building, the fencing cost is equally shared by Council and the property owner.
+If a rear or side fence of a property adjoins Council land, such as a park, or a Council-owned building, the fencing cost is equally shared by Council and the property owner.

 The property owner should obtain and submit two to three quotes to Council detailing the cost per metre of a treated pine paling fence, the cost of removal of the old fence and the GST amount.
 Email Council Building Maintenance or post the quotes to Moreland City Council, Locked Bag 10, Moreland 3058, attention Building Maintenance.

-A fence facing the street, road or laneway is different from a boundary fence and is the property owner's responsibility to maintain and replace.
+A fence facing the street, road, laneway or right-of-way is the property owner's responsibility to maintain and replace.

 A boundary fence between properties

 The fencing between adjoining properties provides the delineation and separation of the properties.